-- No need to print and distribute monthly salary stubs. - Generate leave records for each year, except for maternity and childcare cases, that are recorded manually. - Generate payroll records for each year, eliminating the need for human input for payroll records. - All ur instructors, including students. staff, and management, may access Myaccount.
-It is used for a broad variety of purposes-ID Card Management, IT Support Ticketing, Scholarship, Vehicle Module System, Hostel Management, Ce rtificates, Notification Management, and MIS reports on Student Management and Library Manage ment.

-• Create hall tickets and roll calls.
+- No need to print and distribute monthly salary stubs. - Generate leave records for each year, except for maternity and childcare cases, that are recorded manually. - Generate payroll records for each year, eliminating the need for human input for payroll records. - All of stakeholders, of stakeholders, including students, instructors, staff, and management, may access Myaccount.It is used for a broad variety of purposes-ID Card Management, IT Support Ticketing, Scholarship, Vehicle Module System, Hostel Management, Ce rtificates, Notification Management, and MIS reports on Student Management and Library Manage ment. - Create hall tickets and roll calls.